The goal of the Texas

 assessment, rules, and more for anyone who wants to provide high-quality

 Write for Texas (outside source) is a multi-course

 blended workshop for secondary teachers of all subject areas.
 It supports

 effective writing instruction for English language learners and students

 receiving special education services.

-TEA's Early Childhood Education website provides information about
+The Early Childhood Education in Texas website provides information about

 early childhood education (infancy through prekindergarten) in Texas.